databricks/lilac/docs/blog/introducing-garden.md

 dataset.cluster(input='conversation.*.input', use_garden=False)
 ```

-For datasets larger than 10k rows – or if you’re impatient, like us – Lilac Garden is the answer.
+For datasets larger than 10k rows – or if you’re impatient, like us –
 [Lilac Garden](https://www.lilacml.com/#garden) is a remote computation service that powers
 compute-heavy features like clustering, perplexity scoring, and embedding computation.
 Lilac Garden
 clustered our largest datasets of 4 million data points in just an hour.
 A 10,000 data point dataset
 would cluster in less than a minute on Garden - **100x faster** than local computation!

-Lilac Garden fundamentally changes how we interact with data, allowing you to use the power of LLMs
+Lilac Garden fundamentally changed how we interact with data, allowing to use the power of LLMs over
-over entire datasets, without needing to wait and monitor multi-day pipelines.
+entire datasets, without needing to wait and monitor multi-day pipelines.

 To join the waitlist,
 [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSd53PiLVU-65n0czUbhQySvZVtybbSR1fH-WJDDycOZxVRvNQ/viewform).